katelyndiaz/katelyndiaz/README.md

 ### Current Work

-- [NIH NIDDK Administrative Supplement](https://reporter.nih.gov/search/pTFKy-61J0i-fTBjEGBk5g/project-details/10711717) at Albert Einstein College of Medicine/Montefiore Health Systems, studying engagement disparities within Diabetes Prevention Programs, while investigating the impact of neighborhood vulnerability on referrals and engagement, and researching physician referral disparities.
+- [NIH NIDDK Administrative Supplement](https://reporter.nih.gov/project-details/10711717) at Albert Einstein College of Medicine/Montefiore Health Systems, studying engagement disparities within Diabetes Prevention Programs, while investigating the impact of neighborhood vulnerability on referrals and engagement, and researching physician referral disparities.
+(Grant DK121896-04S1)

 Please feel to reach out [by email](mailto:katndiaz@gmail.com)!
 You can read more about me on my [Linkedin](https://www.linkedin.com/in/katelyndiaz/).